Shane-Bath/PP4-Django-CRM-App/README.md

 -   Delete tasks

 ## Design
-This app first layed out in Balsamiq.
+This app was first layed out in Balsamiq.
 It is has Dashboard from which you navigate to the other apps.

 There is User registration and authentication,
 A User registration form is used with fields like username, email, and password.
 With User login and logout functionality.
 I have used AllAuth for this functionality.